oladirankom01/AWS-STS-Cross-Account-Security-Monitoring/README.md

 * CrossAccountSecurityAlerts

-When EventBridge detects the designated cross-account role assumption:
+#### When EventBridge detects the designated cross-account role assumption which triggers an alert in AWS SNS and then sends you an email notification

-The email notification provides a simple security alerting mechanism.
+* The email notification provides a simple security alerting mechanism.